Operaphone Records: Genre

 Operaphone issued popular material of the day, including sentimental ballads, comic songs, and various instrumental selections, fitting with the motto “Music for Everybody” which appeared on the labels.
 A few items of moderate jazz interest by the Joseph Samuels outfit, under pseudonym, appear on Operaphone.
 Fletcher claimed in 1918 that he planned to release “the entire symphonic repertoire”, but nothing ever became of these plans.
+Despite an assertion that no serious operatic recordings were released on Operaphone, the company did issue a few: the Prologue from Pagliacci, "O, du meine Abendstern" from Tannhäuser, and "The heart bowed down" from The Bohemian Girl by frequently-recorded English baritone Alan Turner (1870 - ?), and "Salut, demeure" from Faust, "La donna è mobile" from Rigoletto, "Then you'll remember me" from The Bohemian Girl, "Celeste Aida" from Aida, and "M'appari" from Martha by American lyric tenor Charles W. Harrison.
+All of these were sung in English.
+Operaphone's most important serious vocal recordings were four sides by the American dramatic soprano Gertrude Rennyson (1875-1953), who had been prima donna with American impresario Henry W. Savage's "English Grand Opera Company" from 1903 to 1905 before going to Europe to sing leading roles at Brussels, Prague, Dresden, the Vienna Hofoper, the Royal Opera House, Covent Garden, plus the 1909 and 1911 seasons at Bayreuth, and had made only four other sides at Columbia in 1912; her Operaphone selections included "Un bel di" from Madama Butterfly and "Elsa's Traum" from Lohengrin.

-Despite the label's name, no serious operatic recordings were released on Operaphone.
-Operaphone attempted to increase record sales by placing highly disparate material on the opposite side of their records.
+In most of their early releases Operaphone attempted to increase record sales by placing highly disparate material on the opposite side of their records.
 The strategy backfired, and Operaphone ceased the practice within a few months.

-All material was leased from Pathé, but there are known instances where material appeared on Operaphone as early as a month before the recording was issued on Pathé itself.
+All later 10-inch material was leased from Pathé, but there are known instances where material appeared on Operaphone as early as a month before the recording was issued on Pathé itself.
 There was no public acknowledgement of a tie between the two companies.